dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 set of states the programmer intended" and "the set of states".
 This would be "the set of memory-safe states", defined as the states in which all pointers still all have the memory-safety property defined above.
-This drastically reduces the attackers ability to enter a weird machine[^6], if, once they find a bug, they are still forced to stay within the memory-safe states, rather than any state.
+This drastically reduces the attackers ability to enter a weird machine, if, once they find a bug, they are still forced to stay within the memory-safe states, rather than any state.
 Other mitigations and technologies such as [W^X][wxorx] and [control-flow integrity][CFI] (CFI), also attempt to constrain the state space,